 It is easy to get money in Galapagos?

 The legal currency is US Dollars and no other currencies are accepted in regular businesses.
 International card ATM machines are available in Puerto Baquerizo Moreno (San Cristobal) and Puerto Ayora (Santa Cruz).
-There is no ATM machine at the Baltra airport (serves Santra Cruz).
+There is one ATM machine at the Baltra airport (serves Santra Cruz), but it is out of order frequently.
+There is also a new ATM on Isla Isabela, but I would reserve that for emergencies and not rely on it functioning!
 Travellers cheques are generally not accepted.
 Many restaurants, boutiques & agencies accept credit card, Visa & Mastercard, with some taking Diners or American Express, and most have a minimum 6 – 9% surcharge to use the service.

 What is the best time of year to go on a dive liveaboard in Galapagos?